bakencity/com5002_referral_assessment/README.md

 Answer: 8

-4.5 What is the path of the C2 URL?
+4.5 What is the path of the URL being accessed by the command and control server?
 Query

 index=botsv3 sourcetype=wineventlog EventCode=4104